hartyj8311/hartyj8311.github.io/starwars.md

 I am a fan of many things.
-Here are some of my favorites
+Here are three of my favorites

 <img src="starWars.jpg" width="400">